-You can write accented and Asian characters in Language Perfect, even if you're using a standard English keyboard.
+You can write accented and Asian characters in Education Perfect, even if you're using a standard English keyboard.

 Writing script characters

-You have two options for writing in script (for example hanzi, hiragana, katakana and kanji): handwriting recognition and keyboard-based input.
+You have two options for writing in script (for example hanzi, hiragana, katakana, and kanji): keyboard-based input and handwriting recognition.

 Handwriting recognition works best on touchscreen devices such as tablets and touchscreen laptops, but you can also draw the characters with a mouse.

 - When completing a list in writing mode, activate handwriting mode by selecting the orange pen icon.

 - Draw the characters required to answer the question.